stevens0nL/CTS285-AnswerChecker/README.md

 - Supports basic arithmetic and simple equations (e.g., linear); complex math (e.g., calculus) may fail.
 - Only supports .txt uploads (max 1MB).
 - Solutions are approximate for floats; exact for integers.
 - Local-only; for deployment, use Gunicorn or Heroku.
+(AI told me this.
+Idk what it is)
 - Styling is basic; not mobile-optimized.